Original article from Eastern Funding.

 Now is a great time to be a laundromat owner.
-With so much innovation in the industry, there are incredible opportunities to leverage technology to create a better experience for your customers and employees, all while driving up profits.
-In this blog, we’re going to walk through a few hot-topics and trends in the industry, some of which have been accelerated by Covid-19, and how you can utilize technology to take advantage of them.
+With so much innovation in the industry, there are incredible opportunities to leverage technology to create a better experience for your customers and employees while driving up profits.
+In this blog, we’re going to walk through a few hot topics and trends in the industry and how you can utilize technology to take advantage of them.

-Let’s look at restaurants – Doordash, GrubHub, and UberEats all have made it possible for restaurants to offer delivery without the operating cost.
-Why hasn’t the laundry industry been a point of focus for gig-economy delivery?
-If anything, laundry is easier to deliver as it takes longer to process and, while it needs to arrive to the customer on-time, it does not need to be delivered ASAP like food.
-Part of the challenge in laundry is that it is an integrated process – one order can take multiple days to process, be handled by multiple employees, and already contains items from the customer (unlike food).
+If anything, laundry is easier to deliver as it takes longer to process and doesn’t need to be delivered ASAP like food.
+Part of the challenge with laundry is the integrated process.
+One order can take multiple days to process, will be handled by multiple employees, and contains the belongings of the customer.

-While previously impossible to leverage in the laundry industry, the gig-economy and last-mile logistic networks that are already embedded within cities, can be a huge cost-saver and revenue driver for your business.
+Previously impossible to leverage in the laundry industry, the gig economy and last-mile logistic networks can be a huge cost-saver and revenue driver for your business.

 Promotions, Affiliate Programs, and More

 Promotions can be one of the best ways to engage new customers and reduce customer churn.
 However, there are some key aspects to a successful promo/coupon campaign that will drive sales:

 Setting up your coupons and promos can be even more powerful if you do it strategically, opposed to generically.
 Offering 10% off wash and fold or self-serve on weekends can actually decrease your revenue.
 People are willing to pay full or higher prices on weekends and peak store hours.
 It’s critical to set promos that will not only drive new customers to your store but increase machine utilization and purchases in your off-peak hours.